Introduction to PLC

 • • Navigate PLC ladder code combinational logic to aid troubleshooting

-• • Setup Data files
+• • Create and manage data files

 Course Modules